 Stephanie R. Chung, MSPH

-I’m Stephanie Chung, a researcher, educator, and advocate passionate about reproductive health, equity, and justice.
-I am completing my PhD in Maternal and Child Health with a minor in Epidemiology at the University of North Carolina at Chapel Hill, where my work focuses on improving access to person-centered, high quality reproductive healthcare, both here in the United States and around the world.
-I am also a part-time Associate Scientist with FHI 360, where I work on creating a new patient-reported outcome (PRO) measure of contraceptive-induced menstrual changes (CIMCs) for contraceptive clinical trials.
+I’m Stephanie Chung, a researcher, educator, and advocate who is passionate about reproductive health, equity, and justice.
+I am currently an Assistant Instructional Professor in the Department of Public Health Sciences in the Biological Sciences Division at the University of Chicago.
+I completed my PhD in Maternal and Child Health with a minor in Epidemiology at the University of North Carolina at Chapel Hill in 2026.
+My work focuses on improving access to person-centered, high quality reproductive healthcare, both here in the United States and around the world.
+I also consult with FHI 360, where I work on creating a new patient-reported outcome (PRO) measure of contraceptive-induced menstrual changes (CIMCs) for contraceptive clinical trials.

 © Stephanie R. Chung.
 All rights reserved.